Julbo Aero Review

 The Aero is a comfortable pair of glasses.
 This is largely due to their impressively light 24-gram weight.
 You barely even notice that you're wearing them.
 The 3D Nose Fit nose pad is soft and flexible and can be adjusted side to side and fore and aft to dial in the fit to your preferences.
 The arms of the frame are long and relatively flexible with a very soft and pliable rubber material that grips impressively well.

 Julbo has also engineered a sort of elastomer system with this rubber material on the arms that is intended to help absorb shock and stabilize the glasses.
 These glasses stay in place very well on your face, even during high impact activities like trail running.
 You don't need to readjust them regularly, if at all.
 Testers had no qualms with the fit and comfort of the Aero.
-In fact, they are one of the most comfortable performance models in this review, coming in just behind our favorite model, the Smith Wildcat.

 The Aero offers a decent level of eye protection, although it is the least of the performance sunglass models in this test.
 This is mainly due to the smaller lens size and a shape that doesn't wrap as much as the competition.
 We measured the lens of the Aero at 130mm wide and 43mm tall, which isn't tiny by any means.
 It is visibly smaller than the other performance competitors.